 In this article, we’ll walk you through exactly how to calculate overtime pay rate and explain all the elements that go into the overtime definition and formula, including:

 - the regular rate of pay

 - the fluctuating workweek method, and

-- the Department of Labor’s most recent overtime rule (enacted in May of 2020)
+- the US Department of Labor’s (DOL) overtime rule

 How to calculate overtime for an hourly employee